ipwhois-io/IP-Geolocation-API/docs/index.rst

 Overview
 ============

-Use the `IP Geolocation API <https://ipwhois.io>`_ to quickly and simply integrate IP geolocation into your script or website.
-Save yourself the hassle of setting up local GeoIP libraries and having to remember to regularly update the data.
-You can use ipwhois.io to filter out bot traffic, customize content based on visitor's location, display full country names, perform bulk IP geolocation, and more.
+This `IP Geolocation API <https://ipwhois.io>`_ service is designed for quick and easy visitors IP geolocation integration into your script or website.
+Get rid of setting up local GeoIP libraries and forget about regular updates.
+Our neural network analyzes dozens of sources and almost real-time updates the database.

 Quick Start Guide
 ============